Page Banner

 • Examples of eligible projects include but are not limited to upgrading treatment for known level of PFAS; developing a new water source free from EC; consolidation and blending to address known PFAS levels; construction of a new community water system to take contaminated private wells offline; and the planning and design of a project to address an emerging contaminant or contaminants.

-• 100% of the funding will be given in the form of Principal Forgiveness.
+• 100% of the funding will be given in the form of principal forgiveness.
 In accordance with Rule 62-552.300(8), F.A.C., eligible projects for this funding will be given an exemption from having to qualify as a small, disadvantaged community to receive principal forgiveness.

 This additional fund is specifically for the replacement of lead service lines.